 The Best Beef Rub You’ll Ever Use

 Why do my beef rubs taste slightly different on different parts of my beef?
-Should I throw out the rub that I made last month?
+Should I throw out the spice rub that I made last month?
 These are a couple of questions that I have asked myself after I would make a beef rub and use it.
+If you're on the lookout for new recipes, then continue on!

-If you are like me and have asked these questions, then this recipe and steps below for the best beef rub I have ever used will help you like it helped me.
+There are as many different dry rubs, as there are meat cuts to cook: rib rub, steak seasoning or steak rub, pork rub, bbq rub, smoked beef brisket dry rub, tri tip rub, smoked chicken rub - and this is just the tip of the iceberg.
+If you are like me and have asked these questions, then this dry rub recipe and steps below for the best beef rub I have ever used will help you like it helped me.
 It has many different ingredients, and all of them are extremely essential to the amazing flavor they give.
+This is one of the easiest yet tastiest meat rubs I've ever tried, it includes simple ingredients and you will not have any problems following these easy steps even if this is your first time!

-The steps the recipe has give exact instructions so that your beef will come out perfectly seasoned every time.
+The steps the recipe has give exact instructions so that your good steak will become perfect every time

-What you will need to follow this tutorial:
+What you will need to follow this dry rub recipe:

 Alternatives to Ingredients